-STI testing is recommended for everyone who is sexually active.
+STI-testing is recommended for everyone who is sexually active.
 Health professionals recommend that STI testing be done every year if you are in a stable monogamous relationship, and every six months if you are not.

 The healthcare professional will ask you to either urinate in a cup (if you have a penis) or instruct you how to use a swab (if you have a vagina).
 The test is private, easy, painless and takes approximately two minutes.

 There are no screening tests that are routinely used for these STIs.
 A doctor can confirm a diagnosis if you have signs (e.g., sores or warts).
 However, it is possible for infected individuals to transmit these STIs by skin-to-skin contact when they have no visible symptoms.

-How to prepare for your Pap test
+Prepare for your Pap test

 Avoid having the test during menstruation (during your period).
 For best results, the test should be done in the middle of your cycle, 10 to 20 days after the first day of the menstrual period.